 For our online consultations, appointments in advance are recommended.
 However, you can sign up for a live appointment up to 10 minutes before the start time, provided we have an available slot.
 Written feedback requests also require an appointment.
 They are processed in the order received, and your feedback will be returned within two business days.
 Appointments for both types of consultations can be made using WCONLINE Appointment System.

 You can book one online consultation per day.
 You can make up to three online and/or written feedback appointments per week.

 Yes, absolutely!
 If you need general help with issues of organization, clarity, grammar, style, and citation, you can always make an appointment with any of our consultants.
 Graduate students looking for more specialized help have the option of booking an appointment with our graduate assistants, graduate writing specialist, or faculty director.
 Our graduate writing specialist is also available to help with dissertation and thesis manuscript formatting.

-The long version: Your consultant will probably begin by asking you some questions—about what you’re working on and what your concerns are.
+Our real time consultations take place within the appointment that you created in our WCONLNE appointment system.
+The default setup allows you and your consultant to communicate using videoconferencing technology and a shared whiteboard where you can upload your paper.
+We also have a chat feature for sharing links or for communicating if audio is not a viable option.
+Your consultant will probably begin the session by asking questions about your writing project, and they may also want to go over the assignment/rubric from your instructor.
 If you have a draft, you’ll read through it together—possibly aloud, which can help you hear and identify issues in your writing.
-Your consultant will ask you questions, make suggestions, and respond as an experienced reader.
-You’ll be a participant in the conversation too.
+Your consultant will likely ask additional questions, make suggestions, and respond as an experienced reader.
+You’ll be an active participant in the conversation!
 Feel free to ask questions, think aloud, take notes, and begin your revision process.
-Your consultant may direct you to various resources that may be of use to you.
-By the end of your consultation, your work won’t be perfect, but you will definitely leave with a solid revision or plan of attack.
+Your consultant may direct you to resources that may be of use to you.
+By the end of your consultation, you should have a solid plan for completing or revising your work.